 - Put remaining butter and the chocolate in the top of a double boiler or in a heatproof bowl set over a pan of simmering water (be sure the water doesn't touch the bowl).
 Heat until chocolate and butter are almost melted; remove from heat and stir together until smooth.

-- Sift sugar, flour, cocoa and salt into a bowl.
+- Sift sugar, flour, cocoa and salt into a bowl using a mesh strainer.

-- Beat egg whites in a large bowl with an electric mixer or by hand until frothy.
-Stir in flour mixture until combined; add chocolate mixture and mix until blended.
+- Beat egg whites in a large bowl with an electric mixer or by hand until very frothy.
+Stir in flour mixture until combined.
+Add chocolate mixture and mix with a spatula until well blended.

-- Portion batter into pan; chill in the refrigerator one hour.
-If your pan makes only 12 at a time, chill remaining batter in bowl and bake in batches.
+- Portion batter into pan.
+Chill in the refrigerator one hour.
+If your pan makes only 12 at a time, chill remaining batter in a bowl and bake in batches.

 - Preheat oven to 375 degrees.

 - Bake about 12 minutes, or until madeleines are springy to touch.
-Cool in pan 1 minute; unmold madeleines onto a rack.
+Cool in pan 1 minute, then unmold madeleines onto a rack.
 Serve warm or at room temperature.